Cuba584/main-site/README.md

   Or for your Documents folder, just replace `Desktop` with `Documents`.

 3. Clone this repository by running:

   `git clone https://github.com/Cuba584/main-site/`

   And then cd into that folder:

   `cd main-site`

 4. Install the NodeJS packages by running:

   `npm install`

+You are now set up to run the project locally, and unless you delete this folder on your computer, you won't have to follow these instructions again.
+If you want to set up your computer to also be able to use the Google Docs implementation, read on:

-5. Retrieve a client_secret.json file from Lindsay to put in your directory.
+5. Retrieve a client_secret.json file from the Slack (you'll have to change the file extension to .json when you download it) to put in your directory.

+6. Log in to the Cuba 584 Gmail account (login details are in our Drive) in your browser.

-6. Run:
+7. Run:

   ``node parse.js``

   And follow the instructions.

 ##Running the site locally